ramomar/ramomar.github.io/assets/daimon.md

 And get that motivation to not give up
 And not be a quitter
 No matter how bad you wanna just fall flat on your face and collapse

+Will Smith don't gotta cuss in his raps to sell records Well I do

 'Cause I'm Slim Shady, yes, I'm the real Shady
 All you other Slim Shadys are just imitating